 • Resources:

 • First, find a paper that excites you.
-I recommend reading my list or watching my walkthroughs, or reading paper introductions.
+Try reading this list or watching these walkthroughs, or reading paper introductions.
 Once you’ve found one you’re excited about, go on a deep dive and read it closely.

 • Code: As you read the paper, load in the relevant model, and replicate and explore the paper's claims as you read.
 Don’t stress about being perfect, but try to get the gist.